Zika virus - when to get tested

 Although there is no treatment for the virus, women who are pregnant and who have been infected should have ultrasound tests to check the baby's growth.

-Women who have returned from an infected area within 2 weeks and who have cold or flu-like symptoms can have a test done via Medichecks laboratory to detect this infection.
-There are 2 tests for Zika virus, one which uses a urine sample and one a blood sample.
+Women who have returned from an infected area within 2 weeks and who have cold or flu-like symptoms can have a Zika blood test done via a Medichecks laboratory to detect this infection.
 To find out whether you are eligible for a test, please call our office on 03450 600 600.